A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: Renormalization

 \begin{itemize} \item[--] The domain $\C{P}_h$ is bounded by piecewise smooth curves and is compactly contained in $V_h$.
 Moreover, it contains $\cp_h$, $0$, and $\sigma_h$ on its boundary. \item[--] $\im \Phi_h(z) \to +\infty$ when $z\in \C{P}_h\to 0$, and $\im \Phi_h(z)\to-\infty$ when $z \in \C{P}_h \to \sigma_h$. \item[--] $\Phi_h$ satisfies the \textit{Abel functional equation} on $\C{P}_h$, that is,

 \item[--] $\Phi_h$ is uniquely determined by the above conditions together with normalization $\Phi_h(\cp_h)=0$.
 Moreover, the normalized $\Phi_h$ depends continuously on $h$. \end{itemize}

-Furthermore, it is proved in \cite[Proposition 12]{BC12} that there are integers $\B{k}$ and $\hat{\B{k}}$ independent of $h$ such that $\gF_h$ satisfies the following properties\footnote{The class $\IS_0$ is denoted by $\mathcal{F}_1$ in \cite{IS06}.
+Furthermore, it is proved in \cite[Proposition 1.4]{Ch10-I} and \cite[Proposition 12]{BC12}, independently, that there are integers $\B{k}$ and $\hat{\B{k}}$ independent of $h$ such that $\gF_h$ satisfies the following properties\footnote{The class $\IS_0$ is denoted by $\mathcal{F}_1$ in \cite{IS06}.
 All above statements, except the existence of uniform $\hat{\B{k}}$ and $\B{k}$, follow from Theorem 2.1, and Main Theorems 1, 3 in \cite{IS06}.
-Existence of uniform constants also follow from those results but require some extra work.
-A detailed treatment of these statements are given in \cite[Proposition 12]{BC12}.}.
+The existence of uniform constants also follows from those results but requires some extra work.
+A detailed treatment of these statements is given in \cite[Proposition 1.4]{Ch10-I} and \cite[Proposition 12]{BC12}.}.

 \begin{itemize} \item[--] There exists a continuous branch of argument defined on $\C{P}_h$ such that

 \item[--] $\Phi_h(\C{P}_h)=\{w \in \D{C} \mid 0 < \re(w) < 1/\ga -\B{k}\}$. \end{itemize}

 The map $\Phi_h: \mathcal{P}_h\to \D{C}$ is called the \textit{perturbed Fatou coordinate}, or the \textit{Fatou coordinate} for short, of $h$, and $\C{P}_h$ is called the \textit{perturbed petal}.
 See Figure~\ref{fig:ppetal}.